NAPPS Encourages the Celebration of Cat Companions in Honor of National Hug Your Cat Day

 “Simply petting a cat will offer comfort, reduce stress and lower your cholesterol,” said John D’Ariano, president of NAPPS.
 “As a result, it’s no wonder that pet parents tend to be in better health compared to those without pet companions.”

-NAPPS encourages pet parents to take the opportunity to celebrate faithful friend.
+NAPPS encourages pet parents to take the opportunity to celebrate a faithful friend.
 Consider these tips for showing your appreciation:

 Reward your cat with his favorite treat or a new toy—filled with catnip!